ecmwf/metview-python/docs/auto_examples/grib/split_contour.rst

     # nor does it submit to any jurisdiction.
     #

+    import metview as mv

     # ---------------------------------------------------------------
-    # Description: Demonstrates one way to emulate Metview 3's split
+    # Demonstrates one way to emulate Metview 3's split
     # contouring facility using multiple Contouring
     # definitions in later Metview versions
     # ---------------------------------------------------------------

-    import metview as mv

-    use_mars = False
+    use_mars = 1
     if use_mars:
         # Retrieve data from MARS
         data = mv.retrieve(param="t", levelist=1000, grid=[1.5, 1.5], date=-10)